 “Recent research in our laboratory suggests that proanthocyanidins exert significant effects on the gut mucosal immune system and the interaction between the gut microbiota and mucosal immunity.”

 Dr Reed noted that there are more neurons in the gut than in the spinal cord.
-The gut also a huge role to play in immunity since the gut associated lymphoid tissue (GALT) is the body’s largest immune system.
+The gut also has a huge role to play in immunity since the gut associated lymphoid tissue (GALT) is the body’s largest immune system.
 At least 50% of immunity originates in the gut, he said.

 The benefits of gut health